-Distractor type Arrangement Pictures / arrangements Pictures / distractor types Pictures / blocks Pictures / task Threatening Only target, no special distractor 8 Target and threatening distractor (close and far) 24 64 No target, threatening distractor 16 No target, no special distractor 16 128 Nonthreatening Only target, no special distractor 8 Target and similar distractor (close and far) 24 64 No target, similar distractor 16 No target, no special distractor 16 257 Threatening Only target, no special distractor 8 256 Target and threatening distractor (close and far) 24 64 No target, threatening distractor 16 No target, no special distractor 16 128 Nonthreatening Only target, no special distractor 8 Target and similar distractor (close and far) 24 64 No target, similar distractor 16 No target, no special distractor 16
+Distractor type Arrangement Pictures / arrangements Pictures / distractor types Pictures / blocks Pictures / task Threatening Only target, no special distractor 8 Target and threatening distractor (close and far) 24 64 No target, threatening distractor 16 128 No target, no special distractor 16 256 Nonthreatening Only target, no special distractor 8 Target and similar distractor (close and far) 24 64 No target, similar distractor 16 No target, no special distractor 16 Threatening Only target, no special distractor 8 Target and threatening distractor (close and far) 24 64 128

+No target, threatening distractor 16

+No target, no special distractor 16

+Nonthreatening Only target, no special distractor 8

+Target and similar distractor (close and far) 24 64

+No target, similar distractor 16

+No target, no special distractor 16

 Figure 4.1 - The progression of events in a trial structure is shown in the top panel.
 First, a fixation cross was shown, then the visual search task was displayed until the participants indicated they had resolved their decision by pressing the spacebar.
-Lastly, a separate screen allowed them to indicate their decision regarding the presence or absence of the target.
+Last, a separate screen allowed them to indicate their present/absent decision.
 The bottom panel shows sample trials with special distractors sampled from the gun, hairdryer, snake, and worm conditions (clockwise starting from the top-left panel).
-Across the panels the various trial types can also be seen: target-absent, target-present distractor close and target-present distractor far, moving clockwise from the top-left panel).
+Across panels can also be seen the various trial types: target-absent, target-present distractor close, target-present distractor far, and target-present distractor far, moving clockwise from the top-left panel).
 Please note that while we highlighted targets with green squares and distractors with red circles for better visibility here, they were not used during the experiment.